CodesOfRishi/smartcd/README.md

 ## Other Info

-`smartcd` also search results from directories that would otherwise be ignored by
+`smartcd` will now search results from directories that would otherwise be ignored by

 - `.gitignore`
 - `.git/info/exclude`